joaocarvalhoopen/Piano_and_Guitar_-_Notes_on_how_to_learn_to_play_a_musical_instrument/README.md

 * Video - How do I prepare Debian for Audio Production <br>
   [https://www.youtube.com/watch?v=2HkV8d6_vBc](https://www.youtube.com/watch?v=2HkV8d6_vBc)

-* Add also the repositories of Debian of KXStudio <br>
+* Add also the repositories for Debian / Ubuntu of KXStudio <br>
   [https://kx.studio/Repositories](https://kx.studio/Repositories) <br>
   to have access to the applications and plugin that don't existe or more recent, or compiled with optimizations, when comparing with the normal Debian repositories.